 Members serve until such time as they are replaced or reappointed.

-Mr. Bill McChesney was appointed to the Board of Pardons and Parole by Governor Bullock, effective March 1, 2015.
-Mr. McChesney served four two year terms in the Montana House of Representatives after retiring from the Montana Department of Transportation.
-Mr. McChesney replaces Mr. John Rex.
+Mr. Michael Batista was appointed temporarily to the Board of Pardons and Parole by Governor Bullock, effective July 1, 2017.
+Mr. Batista recently retired as Director of the Montana Department of Corrections.

 ||Years of Experience